The newest popularity data in the US comes out in May. That means it’s time to think about the future Top Ten girl names.

 A few years ago, Hazel felt unstoppable.
 Adorable power couple Jon Krasinski and Emily Blunt named their daughter Hazel.
 The Fault in Our Stars was the young adult novel that had everyone talking, featuring a modern medical take on Romeo and Juliet.
 Only this time they were named Gus and Hazel … sometimes Hazelgrace.
 While Hazel’s climb has slowed a bit in recent years, it is undeniably continuing to climb – a nature name, a color name, and a middle Z choice, too.
 In a forest filled with tree names like Juniper and Willow, it’s easy to imagine Hazel standing tall.

 Mini names Ava and Mia occupy the current US Top Ten.
 Other possibilities, like Hebrew name Noa and month-name Mae, are quietly catching on.
 But it’s nature name Ivy that feels most likely to crack the US Top Ten.
-It’s got just a little bit of an edge; that great letter V; and a mix of so many popular sounds, a mash-up of Isla and Olivia and Ava and Avery, too.
+It’s got just a little bit of an edge; that great letter V; and a mix of so many popular sounds, borrowing from Isla and Olivia and Ava and Avery, too.

 From the Latin word for new, Nova – like Luna and Stella – makes us think of the night sky.
 (A nova appears to be a new star, though it’s actually more complicated.)
 Since the 1970s, PBS has run Nova, an award-winning television series focused on science.
 It all makes Nova as smart as Athena, as strong as Freya, as celestial as Lyra – but far more popular than any of those rising choices.
 It also shares sounds with vintage gems like Vera and Nora.
 Add it all up, and Nova is the modern name with serious style that feels like one to watch.